BobTheDeleter/RCC-KSP/README.md

 # RCC-KSP
 Riced Command Centre is my attempt at a modern mission monitoring (and hopefully control) centre for Kerbal Space Program, using the [Telemachus mod](https://github.com/KSP-Telemachus/Telemachus) and [Svelte](https://www.npmjs.com/package/svelte).
-It displays craft and mission data in a clean, modern GUI, allowing for more of a "mission control" experience than the game itself.

 ## How to install
 ### Dependencies